jnikula/hawkmoth/doc/installation.rst

   pip install hawkmoth

-However, you'll also need to install Clang and Clang Python Bindings through your distro's package manager; they are not available via PyPI_.
+However, you'll also need to install Clang and Clang Python Bindings through your distro's package manager; they are not available via PyPI.
 This is typically the biggest hurdle in getting your Hawkmoth setup to work.

 .. _PyPI: https://pypi.org/project/hawkmoth/